LNP-BP/rust-bitcoin/CONTRIBUTING.md

-* each commit within a PR must compile and pass unit tests with no errors, with every feature combination (excepting fuzztarget, but including compiling the fuzztests) on some reasonably recent compiler (this is partially automated with CI, so the rule is that if GitHub CI is not passing, the commitment can't be accepted);
+* each commit within a PR must compile and pass unit tests with no errors, with every feature combination (excepting fuzztarget, but including compiling the fuzztests) on some reasonably recent compiler (this is partially automated with CI, so the rule is that if GitHub CI is not passing, the commit can't be accepted);
 * the tip of any PR branch must also compile and pass tests with no errors on MSRV (check [README.md] on current MSRV requirements) and pass fuzz tests on nightly rust;
-* contain all necessary tests for the introduced functional (either as a part of commits, or, more preferably, as a separate commits, so that it's easy to reorder them during review and check that the new tests fail without the new code);
+* contain all necessary tests for the introduced functional (either as a part of commits, or, more preferably, as separate commits, so that it's easy to reorder them during review and check that the new tests fail without the new code);
 * contain all inline docs for newly introduced API and pass doc tests;
-* be based on the resent `master` tip from the original repository at
+* be based on the recent `master` tip from the original repository at
   <https://github.com/rust-bitcoin/rust-bitcoin>.

 NB: reviewers may run more complex test/CI scripts, thus, satisfying all the